top of page

 FUTURE

 As a growing non-profit, the greatest limiting factors to achieving our goals are financial constraints.
 Any donations, large or small, monthly or one time, drive our efforts to restore Ivohiboro.
-We are currently running a monthly donor drive where supporters receive a sample of rare Voatsiperifery pepper as a thank you gift.
-Following us on social media and spreading the word about us is also a tremendous help.
-On behalf of Ivohiboro, its biodiversity, and its people, thank you.

 PHOTO GALLERY